How to Create a Sleep Friendly Bedroom

 To start really sleeping better, the first step is taking a good hard look at your sleeping environment and making sure it’s up to par to send you rocketing to dreamland.

 Here’s a quick quiz to see how your bedroom stacks up now:

 Got your score?
 Wonderful.
-Now let’s run through a few basics of having a sleep friendly bedroom:
+Now let’s run through a few basics of having a sleep-friendly bedroom:

 Insufficient darkness is often a culprit for frequent and prolonged awakenings, so do your best to dim things down completely.
 If you need a light to use the bathroom or other reasons, try a nightlight.
-If you find you can’t black out sources of light well enough, experiment with a sleep mask (sometimes it can take a few tries to get used to).
+If you find you can’t block out sources of light well enough, experiment with a sleep mask (sometimes it can take a few tries to get used to).

 Finding yourself sniffling, sneezing, or wheezing after hitting the hay?
 Do an allergy audit of your bedroom.
-Outdoor air can bring in seasonal allergies like pollen.
-Carpets, beddings, mattresses and pillows can hold irritating dust, dust mites, pet dander, mold, and other allergens.
+Outdoor air can bring in seasonal allergens like pollen.
+Carpets, beddings, mattresses, and pillows can hold irritating dust, dust mites, pet dander, mold, and other allergens.
 No good.
-Fortunately, once you identify an allergen problem, there are usually simple solutions such as using air purifiers, changing filters, washing linens and vacuuming.
+Fortunately, once you identify an allergen problem, there are usually simple solutions such as using air purifiers, changing filters, washing linens, and vacuuming.

 Sleep and relaxation are a huge deal for overall health, and for kicking addictive behaviors.
 At Workit Health, we’ve got a lot of intel from experts, plus firsthand experience on how to unwind, fall asleep, and stay asleep, without drugs, alcohol, and other addictive behaviors.
 Check back often for more tips or get started with us below.